arackaf/micro-graphql-react/readme.md

 This code will clear all book search results whenever a new book is created, no matter if books are currently rendered anywhere by a hook.
 This ensures that if you create a book in a "create book" screen, and then browse back to a books query, no cached results will show, and instead a new query will run, so the new book will have a chance to show up in the new results (if it matches the search criteria).

 Of course you can also subscribe to updates, and manually update your cache, subject to the same warnings as above.
 Be sure to call `graphqlClient.forceUpdate(queryName)` to broadcast your updates to any components rendering them.

+#### A note on cache management code

+There's always a risk with "micro" libraries resulting in more application code overall, since they do too little.
+Remember, this library passes on doing client-side cache updating not so that it can artificially shrink it's bundle size, but rather because this is a problem that's all but impossible to do in an automated way.
+Again, this is explained [here](./docs/readme-cache.md).

+If you see a lot of repetative boilerplate being created in your app code to update caches, take a step back and make sure you're abstracting and generalizing appropriately.
+Make sure your GraphQL schema is as consistent as possible, so the work to keep the cache in sync will similarly be consistent and predictable, and therefore able to be reused.

 ## Manually running queries or mutations